TwilioDevEd/eta-notifications-servlets/README.md

 1. Modify seed data

-   We have provided an example name and phone number in the seed data.
+   We have provided an example of name and phone number in the seed data.
 In order for the application to send sms notifications, you must edit this seed data providing a real phone number where you want the sms notifications to be received.

    Modify the
    [DBSeeder.java file](https://github.com/TwilioDevEd/eta-notifications-servlets/blob/master/src/main/java/com/twilio/etanotifications/DBSeeder.java)
    that is located at: `project_root/src/main/java/com/twilio/etanotifications/DBSeeder.java`

 1. Seed the database

    ```bash